mathspp/mathspp/pages/02.blog/01.pydonts/list-comprehensions-101/item.en.md

 # List comprehensions from first principles

-If you are mathematically inclined or come from a functional language, then list comprehensions may make more sense as a construct that has merit on its own rather than something derived from a common `for` loop pattern.
+In this section, I present list comprehensions as a construct that has merit on its own rather than something derived from a common `for` loop pattern.
+To present list comprehensions “from first principles”, I will draw comparisons from standard mathematical notation.
+I find that this relationship between list comprehensions and mathematics is very englightening, but I can also sympathise with the fact that _not everyone cares_.
+If that's the case, you can [skip ahead to read about the full anatomy of a list comprehension](#full-anatomy-of-a-list-comprehension).

 The idea of a list comprehension is to provide a syntactical construct that lets you build lists, much like literal list notation.
 However, when writing out a list literal you need to write down _every single element_ you want in your list: